Chinese Lantern Festival

 Image by yumi_Mita from Pixabay

-Last but not least, the Qing Dynasty period (1644-1912 AD) finally established the Lantern Festival as one of the major festivals in China.
-This period introduced firecrackers and fireworks as parts of the festival’s celebration, along with acrobatic shows, Dragon Dance, and Lion Dance shows, and of course, releasing red lanterns into the sky as the core tradition of the festival.
+Finally, the Qing Dynasty period (1644–1912 AD) firmly established the Lantern Festival as one of the major annual festivals in China.
+This period introduced firecrackers and fireworks as prominent elements of the celebration, along with acrobatic shows, Dragon Dance, and Lion Dance performances, and the widespread display and release of red lanterns into the night sky—traditions that remain closely associated with the Lantern Festival today.

 Legends and Folklore Behind The Lantern Festival